 - Assessment is by examination only.
-There will be 6 papers: 2 Biology, 2 Chemistry and 2 Physics, each assessing different topics and each lasting 1hr 45mins. - Each paper will cover a combination of structured, closed short answer and open response questions. - Students will receive 3 separate grades. - There will be a choice of foundation and higher tier however all papers must be sat at the same tier.
+There will be 6 papers: 2 Biology, 2 Chemistry and 2 Physics, each assessing different topics and each lasting 1hr 45mins. - Each paper will cover a combination of structured, closed short answer and open response questions. - Pupils will receive 3 separate grades. - There will be a choice of foundation and higher tier however both papers for the individual subject must be sat at the same tier. - Our teachers encourage us to be independent, which is scary at first, but it does make you feel more confident about what you are capable of. - The learning environment is great.
+It feels like we're all in it together and we aren't just there because we have to be.
+We all help each other out. - It's really interesting and I know it's going to help me with my chosen career.

 - Further study to A Level is possible with good grades in Science. - There are many varied career paths available to those interested in Science, and if you have achieved good grades this will indicate to any employer that you have developed many skills of use to them. - Careers include: Analytical Chemist, Animal Technician, Biomedical Engineer, Clinical Psychologist, Forensic Scientist, Medicine and Pharmaceuticals.
 See www.sciencebuddies.org Science career ideas.
+The list is varied and endless!